Class Actions FAQs

 - There is a lawful claim against a defendant.

 - There is an identifiable class of affected persons.

-- There is an appropriate person to represent the class members.
+- There is an appropriate person to represent the class.

 - The class action procedure is preferable to other procedures available to claimants.

-The representative plaintiff is usually selected prior to certification.
-No special skills or qualifications are required to serve as a representative plaintiff, only the desire and ability to effectively represent the interests of fellow class members.
+The proposed representative plaintiff is usually selected prior to certification.
+No special skills or qualifications are required to serve as a representative plaintiff, although the individual will need to be (a) comfortable communicating with counsel about the case and (b) capable of representing the interests of fellow class members.

 Class actions have many advantages over conventional lawsuits:

-- Class actions allow people to file a claim as a group, when individually they cannot afford to do so.
+- Class actions allow people to file a claim as a group, when individually they might not be able to afford to do so.

 - Class actions create strength in numbers.

 - Class actions force large corporations, institutions, and other entities to be held accountable for wrongdoing.